yshui/synergy-core/README.md

 Building
 --------
-There's not a complete building guide yet so read through the [`COMPILE.md`](https://github.com/yupi2/synergy/blob/master/COMPILE.md) file.
-It has roughly all the build requirements but you'll likely need to fall back to viewing the [wiki entry for building](https://github.com/symless/synergy/wiki/Compiling) in the [symless/synergy](https://github.com/symless/synergy) repository.
+Read through the [`COMPILE.md`](https://github.com/yupi2/synergy/blob/master/COMPILE.md) file. **READ THE ENTIRE THING OR YOU WILL MISS SOMETHING IMPORTANT**.
+Here's a link to [symless/synergy]()'s compiling guide on their wiki.
+It's highly outdated and differs greatly along with it's use of the now deprecated `hm` catch-all Python build script.
+There may be missing information in the `COMPILE.md` file so open an issue if needed.

 Here's how I build on Linux:
 ```